sophiebatten123/GinAmore/README.md

 - Dwell Time
   - Content on the homepage is interesting and engaging to users.
 - Session Time
-  - It is made easy for users to discover more content through 'reccomneded items" sections on the page.
+  - It is made easy for users to discover more content through 'recommended items" sections on the page.
 - Pages Per Session
-  - Links were regularly included throughout the webiste to encourage users to navigate through the website more and engage with more of the content.
+  - Links were regularly included throughout the website to encourage users to navigate through the website more and engage with more of the content.

 # Business Model